At Stewarts, we are committed to protecting your privacy. Set out below is an explanation of how we use your information.

 The purpose of this notice

-This notice applies to anyone whose personal data we collect, including clients, suppliers, visitors to our website and third parties.
+This notice applies to anyone whose personal data we collect, including clients – current, former and prospective clients – suppliers, professional contacts, visitors to our website and other third parties.

 It is important that you read this notice, so that you are aware of how and why we are using your information.